Michael-Free/FreeDadJokes/README.md

 Get Dad Jokes on the PowerShell Command Line!

 ## Description
-This is a new concept in software development and deliver called JaaS (Joke As A Service) that stands to revolutionize the way we interpret comedy.
+Introducing the latest breakthrough in software development: JaaS—Joke as a Service.
+Not only is this concept ready to disrupt computing - it will disrupt everyone trying to work around you, too.

-With this on-demand service - you will be making your co-workers and end-users groan on a scale that was never possible before!
+By installing this PowerShell module, you'll be able to scale stupid jokes at a scale that was never possible before!

 ## Installation
 Install the module from the Powershell Gallery: